 You know that marketing reporting is an essential part of your marketing efforts: it tells you whether your marketing campaigns are performing well or whether your marketing strategy has to be refined.
 But you also don't want to spend all your time analyzing your marketing channels' performance.

 That's where a good reporting tool with clear and automated marketing reports comes in.

-A marketing report takes data from your marketing channels, visualizes it, and lets you create a custom report that you can send to your team, your clients or your managers.
+A marketing report takes data from your marketing channels in real-time, visualizes it, and lets you create a custom report that you can send to your marketing team, your clients, or your managers.

 Importantly, it lets you quickly and easily stay on top of your marketing performance across all your marketing channels and tells you where your digital marketing efforts are a success and where they might need to be optimized.

-As a marketer, you want easy access to data on your key metrics.
+As a marketer, you want easy access to data on your key marketing metrics.
 A digital marketing report gives you just that - all your marketing data, constantly tracked.
 You can use a Google Analytics report, a social media report, or all of these at once.

 You can include KPIs from all the top marketing channels, from Google Analytics to social media, email marketing to paid search, and more!
-There are so many metrics to choose from, selecting the rights ones can sometimes be tricky.
+There are so many metrics to choose from, selecting the right ones can sometimes be tricky.

-Usually, we recommend creating monthly reports.
+Usually, we recommend creating reports on a monthly basis.
 While creating daily or weekly marketing reports can be useful for you, the marketer, your clients may just get overwhelmed by the sheer number of reports and start ignoring them - not what you want.

 Monthly marketing reports allow you to gather enough data to see how changes have affected marketing results while ensuring that underperforming campaigns don't run for too long.
-And the best part, is that whether you decide to create a daily, weekly, or monthly report, with a reporting tool such as Dashthis, you only have to create your report once, and your data will be automatically be updated daily.
+And the best part, is that whether you decide to create a daily, weekly, or monthly report, with a reporting tool such as Dashthis, you only have to create your report once, and your data will automatically be updated daily.